southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

+### Creating a Service Manifest Using the `kubectl create service` and `kubectl set selector` Commands

+In order to simplify access to the Pods in our `my-nginx-deployment` Deployment, we're going to create a Service:

+***Create a YAML manifest for a Service, named `my-nginx-service`, of type `clusterip`, in the `my-nginx-namespace` namespace, exposed on port 8888, in a file named `my-nginx-service.yaml`.
+Use the `app=my-nginx-deployment` label as a Selector for your Service.***

+**This request has two parts:**

+- Create the Service manifest
+- Add a Selector to the Service manifest

+You can do this by using an *imperative* `kubectl create service clusterip` command to create the Service, then *pipe* the output of that command (the YAML Service manifest) into the `kubectl set selector` command to add the `app=my-nginx-deployment` selector to the manifest, then redirect that output to a file named `my-nginx-service.yaml`.

+The Pods have been labeled with the `app=my-nginx-deployment` label, so you can use that as a Selector for your Service.

 **Give it a try!**

 Create the Service manifest and add the Selector: